TexasInstruments-Sandbox/edgeai-osrt-libs-build/README.md

 ./docker_build.sh
 ```

-**Note**: The base Docker images `arm64v8/ubuntu:18.04` is NOT yet registered in the TI artifactory.
+**Note**: The base Docker image `arm64v8/ubuntu:18.04` is NOT yet registered in the TI artifactory.
 So `docker_build.sh` does not work inside the TI network.

 It will take several minutes building the Docker image.
-After "docker build" completed, you can check the resulting docker image:
+After "`docker build`" completed, you can check the resulting docker image:
 ```
 $ docker images
 REPOSITORY                   TAG         IMAGE ID       CREATED             SIZE